Godzilla (TriStar): Reception

 The animated version of the character was more positively received than its live-action predecessor, due to being closer in line with the spirit of Toho's Godzilla, possessing the ability to breathe atomic fire, battle monsters, and withstand attacks.
 However, the negative response to both Emmerich's Godzilla as well as the Disney remake of Mighty Joe Young released that same year, had caused giant monster movies to fall out of vogue for several years after, with films such as Peter Jackson's King Kong remake being postponed until 2005.
 Poor merchandise sales for the film led to a cancellation of a toy line based on Godzilla: The Series, and resulted in significant financial losses for toy manufacturer Trendmasters.
 Nicholas Raymond from Screen Rant described Toho's subsequent treatment of TriStar's Godzilla as "a clear sign that Toho doesn't regard the 1998 Godzilla as the King of the Monsters.
 It would appear that to them, he's just a giant lizard."

+In later years, the 1998 film and its version of Godzilla would receive reappraise from journalist and fans that grew up with the film.
+Ten years after the film's release, director and co-writer Roland Emmerich felt the film was better than what critics said it was and said that the film is a favorite amongst his friends' kids.
+While promoting Godzilla: Final Wars, director Ryuhei Kitamura admitted that he "liked" both the 1998 film and Emmerich's films.
+In 2024, filmmaker Takashi Yamazaki, director and writer of Toho's 2023 film Godzilla Minus One, spoke favorably of the 1998 film.
+He felt that on its own merits, the 1998 film is "fun" and "quite well executed" and was technologically a huge achievement but understood why some are hesitant to consider it part of the franchise.

+Despite the 1998 film's initial negative reception, its animated sequel Godzilla: The Series earned successful ratings and was more popular with fans of Toho's Godzilla.